AggieSportsAnalytics/NBASalaryAnalysis/README.md

 plt.show()
 ```

-To compare salaries based upon age groups, I chose four age groups which accurately depict the different types of contracts in the NBA.
-The first age group, 23 and under, represents players on rookie contracts.
-Next, the age groups between 23-28 and 29-33 represent most NBA players' next two major contracts.
-Finally, the age group 33+ represents the older players remaining in the league, often operating on league minimum contracts.
-The salary analyzer calculates what percent of each team’s total salary cap falls under each age group.

 ### 💻 Code

 For retrieving and graphing data of player salary, team standings, and player stats, we use Pandas and Matplotlib libraries.